 That same month, SmartAsset published a list of Top Boomtowns in America, and the area took not just one but three spots on the list!
 North Charleston came in at #9, Charleston at #8, and Mount Pleasant all the way up at #3.
 The population growth of these communities reflects the expanding job opportunities and desirable quality of life that attracts new residents.

 Charleston’s New Residents

 As the region thrives, people continue to move here.
 Last June, the Charleston Regional Development Alliance reported that an average of 26 people moved into the area a day in 2018, for a total of almost 9,500 new residents.

 They move here from both inside and from outside the state, particularly from the Northeast.
 While a number of Southern states including South Carolina are growing year over year, a handful of Northern states are losing population, according to the US Census, including New York, New Jersey, and Connecticut.
-The move-in to move-out rate in New York and New Jersey is between -3 to -5% per year, and my own research suggests that this rate will increase by as much as 50% in the coming years.
-Many move here for a lower cost of living, better quality of life, an escape from the harsh winters and the increasing opportunity to work remotely.
+The move-in to move-out rate in New York and New Jersey is -5%, and my own research suggests that this will grow by as much as 50% in the coming [months/years].
+Many move here for a lower cost of living, better quality of life, and to escape the harsh winters.

 *Accommodating New Growth While Keeping Its Charm